Vista Social

 Reasons to block someone on TikTok

-Blocking another TikTok user isn’t about judging the other person but preserving your clients’ peace of mind and online safety.
-Below are several reasons why you might want or need to hit that block user button on TikTok for your clients.
+Blocking another TikTok user isn’t about judging the other person but preserving your peace of mind and online safety.
+Below are several reasons why you might want or need to hit that block user button on TikTok for your brand.

 1. Filter negative comments and vibes

-If your client accidentally deletes something important, this guide on how to find deleted TikTok videos walks you through what can still be recovered and what is gone for good.
-Blocking a disruptive commenter or troll tunes out their negative comments, keeping the positive vibes in your clients’ feeds and profiles.
-Maintaining relationships with followers and potential customers calls for a positive and safe environment, including your clients’ comments section.
+If you accidentally deletes something important, this guide on how to find deleted TikTok videos walks you through what can still be recovered and what is gone for good.
+Blocking a disruptive commenter or troll tunes out their negative comments, keeping the positive vibes in your feed.
+Maintaining relationships with followers and potential customers calls for a positive and safe environment, including your comments section.

 You don’t want a few bad seeds to ruin those relationships.
 Consider this quote from Seth Godin, which captures how creators should show up online.
 “Our job is to connect to people, to interact with them in a way that leaves them better than we found them, more able to get where they’d like to go.”